Danielle9897/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

   The whole operation is executed on the server-side and is useful as a performance enhancement or for updating denormalized data in entities.

+* Since the operation is executed in a single request to a database, the patch command is performed in a single write transaction.

 * The current page covers patch operations on single documents.

 * Patching has three possible interfaces: [Typed Session API](../../../client-api/operations/patching/single-document#typed-session-api),